gromacs/gromacs/docs/reference-manual/functions/interaction-methods.rst

 .. figure:: plots/dummies.*
    :width: 15.00000cm

-   The six different types of virtual site construction in .
+   The seven different types of virtual site construction.
 The constructing atoms are shown as black circles, the virtual sites in gray.